Employment and Training Administration, Labor.

 Merit-Based State Personnel (§ 618.890(a))

-Paragraph (a) provides that States must engage only State government personnel to perform TAA-funded functions undertaken to carry out the worker adjustment assistance provisions of the Trade Act, and must apply to such personnel the standards for a merit system of personnel administration applicable to personnel covered under 5 CFR part 900, subpart F. Section 618.890(a) restores the longstanding practice of requiring State merit staffed personnel to administer the TAA program.
+Paragraph (a) provides that States must engage only State government personnel to perform TAA-funded functions undertaken to carry out the worker adjustment assistance provisions of the Trade Act, and must apply to such personnel the standards for a merit system of personnel administration applicable to personnel covered under 5 CFR part 900, subpart F. Section 618.890(a) restores the longstanding practice of requiring State merit staffed personnel to administer the TAA Start Printed Page 16990program.
 From 1975 through 2005, the Governor-Secretary Agreements under which the States administer the TAA program as agents of the United States required that all administrative functions performed by the States in carrying out the TAA program be performed exclusively by staff subject to the merit system standards at 5 CFR 900.603.
 In 2005, the Governor-Secretary Agreements were modified to provide that TAA program staff need not be merit staffed, except that employees who perform functions under both the TAA program and the UI and/or ES programs must be merit staffed.
 However, in 2009, the Department provided advance notice in the Governor-Secretary Agreements that it would address merit staffing in rulemaking.
 This rule reinstates, and codifies in regulation, what had been the Department's longstanding practice of requiring merit staffing by the States in administering the TAA program.

 The Department presented several rationales in the NPRM for this requirement.
 The Department will address the comments made on each rationale.